yarengokhn/TravelMate/TEST_CASES.md

 - **GORM + SQLite (In-Memory)**: Used to test database interactions without persistent storage.
 - **Context & httptest**: Used for testing time-sensitive and network operations.

-## Adding New Tests
-When adding new tests to the `tests/` directory:
-1. Ensure the filename ends with `_test.go`.
-2. Use `package tests`.
-3. Import the necessary internal packages (e.g., `travel-platform/internal/services`).
-4. Use the package prefix when calling functions (e.g., `services.NewUserService`).